 How extensive does the professor want your research to be?
 Does he or she want a few articles and books providing an overview on a particular topic, or are he or she looking for something more in-depth?

-Is the research limited to certain jurisdiction(s)?
+Is the research limited to a certain jurisdiction(s), court, or date range?

 Understand your professor's expectations for the project.

 When is the deadline?
 If you are given multiple assignments, which one is the highest-priority?

 How much time are you expected to spend on the assignment?

 What is the best way to communicate with the Professor?

 What format does the Professor want the work product to be in?